○ 10 min read

 Harness the Power of the Sun

 The sun is a powerful energy source.
 Of course, you don’t want to get too much, but getting enough sunlight helps out energy levels in several ways.
 Getting sunshine on your face first thing in the morning can help set your circadian rhythm.
-Light cycles significantly affect our sleep cycles, and getting natural light in the morning can help you feel more awake and alert and help you fall asleep easier at night.
+Light cycles significantly affect our sleep cycles, and getting sunlight in the morning can help you feel more awake and alert and help you fall asleep easier at night.
 Sunlight is also vital for helping the body convert vitamin D to its active form.
 Vitamin D supports mitochondrial function, which is the powerhouse of the cell.
 These tiny organs (organelles) generate energy to fuel the cell and keep it healthy.

-You are just so much better off without it.
 Smoking should be avoided for a lot of reasons, among them being that it can affect your energy levels and athletic performance.
 Smoking cigarettes can affect your lung capacity and can make you feel short-winded sooner.
 Nicotine can give your nervous system a quick jolt that might feel mildly energizing, but it is short-lived, and once the effects have passed, it can leave you feeling more tired than ever.
 Smokers tend to undertake less physical activity in their lives, which can increase your risk of many health problems down the road that can definitely slow you down.

 Cold Plunge/Ice Baths

-Jumping into an ice bath or cold shower might not sound very appealing, but athletes use this trick to get their energy pumping and to help their muscles recover after training.
+Jumping into an ice bath or cool shower might not sound very appealing, but athletes use this trick to get their energy pumping and to help their muscles recover after training.
 There are a lot of health benefits that come from using cold strategically, and it certainly wakes you up from head to toe.
-A cold plunge and other cryotherapy work by promoting the release of noradrenaline, other hormones, and neurotransmitters and can also “shock” the nervous system awake.
+A cool plunge and other cryotherapy work by promoting the release of noradrenaline, other hormones, and neurotransmitters and can also “shock” the nervous system awake.
 It contracts blood vessels and sends a cascade of effects through the body, which helps to support clear thinking and focus and enhances mood.

 You don’t have to go without completely but practice a little restraint.
 If you tend to overindulge in alcohol, it should be no surprise that you can wake up feeling tired and grumpy the next day.
 Alcohol may feel relaxing but can have long-term effects on your energy levels.
 While a glass of wine or a beer a day does show some positive correlations, it also can lead to lowered sleep quality.
 It can be initially sedating, but alcohol can raise cortisol levels while you sleep, resulting in less time in the deep, restful phases of sleep.